glides/CertifEye/README.md

   - **Anomalies**: An additional 10 anomaly cases will be generated in both datasets.
   - `--update-config`: Update `config.yaml` with generated data.

-**Note:** Generating synthetic data is intended for **testing purposes only** and allows you to explore CertifEye's capabilities without using real CA logs.
+**Note:** Generating synthetic data is intended for **testing purposes only** and allows you to explore CertifEye's capabilities without using real CA logs. **You do not need to prune the synthetic data**, as the script allows you to specify the size of the generated datasets.

 #### **Step 2: Train the Model with Synthetic Data**